KennetTech/OpenCVTutorial/readme.md

 OpenCV tutorial
 ---

-Install and import of images
+Install openCV and import of images
 ---